A Simulation of America’s Next Civil War

 - Crime: Armed criminal gangs are already active in this country.
 The chaos of a COIN situation will provide ample opportunities for expanding.

-To show what this horrible war would be like, this variant of Andean Abyss is set in the United States in the year 2040.
+To show what this horrible war would be like, I am working on a variant of Andean Abyss (removed September 2020 – EC) set in the United States in the year 2040.
 In order to play this variant,

 you must it is strongly suggested that you first buy the base game Andean Abyss to obtain its pieces, cards, and core rules.
-However, if desired, the game can be built at home by downloading and printing the items in the links above, and gathering the appropriate pieces.
+However, if desired, the game can be built at home by downloading and printing the items in the links below (removed September 2020 – EC), and gathering the appropriate pieces.

 Now, because Andean Abyss is a realistic simulation, the rules are complex.
 This is not a family board game.
 Therefore, in order to deliver the lesson at a simpler level, I also designed a student edition (American Abyss Student Edition).
 This packet provides a stand-alone, extremely simple game that illustrates the core problem of a four-faction conflict like the one we face.
 The packet also includes everything you need for running a classroom exercise on the topic.
 No additional materials are needed.